influxdata/docs-v2/content/v2.0/process-data/get-started.md

 ## Define a destination
 In the vast majority of task use cases, once data is transformed, it needs to sent and stored somewhere.
-This could be a separate bucket with a different retention policy, another measurement, or even an alert endpoint _(Coming)_.
+This could be a separate bucket, another measurement, or even an alert endpoint _(Coming)_.

 The example below uses Flux's [`to()` function](/v2.0/reference/flux/stdlib/built-in/outputs/to) to send the transformed data to another bucket: